Buying FAQs

 What’s the average cost of properties in Punta Cana and Bavaro?

-Bavaro and Punta Cana areas have NOT experienced a flat market since mid 2022.
+Bavaro and Punta Cana areas have NOT experienced a flat market since mid-2022.
 Therefore, sellers are not as eager to offer direct owner financing as a buying incentive.
 However, we typically represent a small hand-full of condos where owner financing is offered.
 Typical terms are 50% down, for 5-6 years, at 6% - 7.5%.

 Most of our Buyer clients purchase condos as vacation homes, which they leverage as a short-term vacation rental when they are not using it... until they can retire here on a more on a full-time basis.

 NOTE: By early 2024, nearly all resale properties, as well as new construction properties, located in the beach-towns are nearly SOLD OUT.
-We are securing more resale property listings, however, due to supply and demand, the list prices from 2019 have increased around 12.5% to the 2024 market values.
+We are securing more resale property listings, however, due to supply and demand, the list prices from 2019 have increased around 12.5% to reflect the 2024 market values.

-Several of our owner clients decide later to live here on a more full-time basis.
+Several of our property owner clients later decide to live here on a more full-time basis.
 Thus, selling their condos near the beach, and buying or building a single-family home (villa), even if it is located a drive to the beach, understanding they will have a vehicle then and be better versed in the crazy driving here.
 Single family homes (or villas as they call them here) vary in price and is the residential community onsite amenities, and location.
 A villa community within a championship golf course, offering a private beach club (for owners only) will obviously be more expensive than a villa built in a residential community without a golf course, and a bit further from the beach.
 If you plan to reside here more than 6 months a year, please ask us for our advice on the best neighborhood for you, and specific to your goals and budget.

 What Can New Owners Expect with New Construction?